Analytic force-free jet from disk-fed rotating black holes: Normalization and radius of convergence of Schwarzschild solution

-with $d_{\circ} > 2M$.
-As mentioned in Ref.~\cite{Gralla_etal_2016}, the series involved in any promoted inner and outer solutions are expected to match because of the unique, well-defined correspondence between the solutions in the flat and Schwarzschild spacetime spacetimes.
+As mentioned in Ref.~\cite{Gralla_etal_2016}, the series involved in any promoted solutions are expected to match because of the unique, well-defined correspondence between the solutions in the flat and Schwarzschild spacetimes.
 But, in the promotion we employed, the association acts only on local neighborhood of the exact global solution up to an undetermined overall constant.
 As a consequence, promoting any flat spacetime solution in this way leaves a relative normalization between the `local' promoted solutions.
 In addition, the matching of the inner and outer solutions at the same radius of convergence $d_{\circ}$, for all the angles can be assessed only numerically.
 In particular, we can check that the solutions match at $d_{\circ}$ using the expression for $C$ derived from the angle $\theta = \pi/4$ in this section.
 A definitive numerical verification is hindered, however, by the slow convergence of the series for any angle.
-In fact, the series falls only like $k^{-3/2}$ for $\theta = \pi /4$, and it requires $\sim 10^{3}$ summation terms to obtain a good accuracy.
+In fact, the series falls only like $k^{-3/2}$ for $\theta = \pi /4$, and it

+requires $\sim 10^{3}$ summation terms to obtain a good accuracy.
 We have shown the matching of the two solutions, anyway, at a specific condition in Fig.~\ref{fig:3} with reasonable precision.
 We have therefore relied on the presumed continuity of the solutions in any circumstances from this example, along with the qualitative verification of our expression of $C$ at the end of this section.

 In this section, we show that the common radius of convergence of the solutions, implied by the present summations, is $d_{\circ}$, and we derive an approximate expression for $C$.
 We do not derive the radius of convergence for the flat spacetime solution here, as it is obtained by taking the $M = 0$ limit of the result derived in this section.
 We also expect it to be equal to $d$, since the solutions were, from the outset, expansions inside and outside the radius $d$.
 Although this result can be proved analytically in a straightforward manner, we omit the proof in this section.
-Throughout this section, we make use of the asymptotic approximations of the hypergeometric function given on p. $77$ of Ref.~\cite{bateman_1953_cnd32-h9x80},
+Throughout this section, we make use of the asymptotic approximations of the hypergeometric function given on p. $77$ of Ref.~\cite{bateman_1953_cnd32-h9x80}, \begin{widetext}